XingxinHE/Hex/pages/Glossary.md

 - *base class*: a type that is intended to be derived from (e.g., has a non- `final`  virtual function), and objects of the type are intended to be used only indirectly (e.g., by pointer).
 [In strict terms, “base class” could be defined as “something we derived from” but we are specifying in terms of the class designer’s intent.]
 Typically a base class has one or more virtual functions.

 - *bug*: an error in a program.

-- *class*: a user-defined type that can contain data members, function members, and member types.

 - *code*: a program or a part of a program; ambiguously used for both source code and object code.